zodb/relstorage/docs/relstorage-options.rst

 In addition to the ZODB Connection object caches, RelStorage uses pickle caches to reduce the number of queries to the database server.
 (This is similar to ZEO.)
-Caches can be both local to a process (within its memory) and remote (and shared between many processes).
+Caches can be both local to a process (within its memory) and remote (and shared between many processes) but outside of special circumstances this is not recommended.

 These options affect all caching operations.

 cache-prefix